seraaaayeo/Study-AI/5장_파이썬 크롤링/README.md

 ### Installation
 ```
-pip install python-mecab-ko
+pip install eunjeon
 ```
-This is needed to extract Korean morpheme
+This is needed to extract Korean morpheme.
+I use mecab from [pyeunjeon](https://github.com/koshort/pyeunjeon)

 ```
-pip install wordclud
+pip install wordcloud
 ```
 This is needed to create word cloud